Turks and Caicos Yacht Charters

 The next recommended destination stop on your crewed yacht charter in Turks and Caicos is the uninhabited island of Big Sand Cay.
 This small island is a designated bird sanctuary and also great for snorkeling.

 Take a hike on this small Island to explore and then relax on some of the best beaches in the Islands.

 DAY 6: French Cay

 French Cay boasts some of the most amazing coral and marine life in the Turks and Caicos which makes it an absolute dream for scuba diving and snorkeling enthusiasts.

 Molasses Reef is home to what is believed to be one of the oldest shipwrecks discovered in the New World.
-It is also a peaceful sanctuary for migratory birds.
+The island is also a sanctuary for migratory birds.

 DAY 7: West Caicos

 Set course for West Caicos where there are many excellent dive sites off the west coast, as well as several moorings.
 Dive the wall, which drops off some 7000 feet, where large sea life is often seen.
 The topside depth range is between 40 to 90 feet, allowing diving for a wide range of divers from beginners to experts.

 DAY 8: Providenciales

 It’s the last day of your private boat charter and a short morning cruise will put you back to the south shore of Provo to get in those last few hours of playing with all the toys.
 If you have time before your flight back home, stroll the streets of Providenciales and do souvenir shopping of local arts and crafts.